 This position is based in Davis, CA, but will require travel throughout California for specialized training.
 As directed by on-site collaborators, the fellow shares clinical, research and teaching responsibility for UC Davis aquatic animal health program, Monterey Bay Aquarium, CA Academy of Sciences, and Hubbs-SeaWorld Research Institute.
-Although most of the work will focus on teleost fish medicine, the fellow will gain experience from the diverse caseload consisting of elasmobranchs, reptiles, amphibians, and invertebrates housed or cultured in the different institutions or in collaborating laboratories or aquaculture farms.
+Although most of the work will focus on teleost fish medicine, the fellow will gain experience from the diverse caseload consisting of elasmobranchs, reptiles, amphibians, invertebrates, avian and some marine mammal species housed or cultured in the different institutions or in collaborating laboratories or aquaculture farms.

 Salary is based on the University of California Academic Salary Scale, in accordance with current Intern Salary scale.
 A full-benefits package consisting of medical/dental and vision plans will also be offered.
 The fellow is required to relocate during the different rotations.
 Some funds are available to support some of the travel and relocation expenses.